What Are the Different Types of Tithes?

 How many tithes did the ancient Israelites pay?
 Generally speaking, there were three tithes.
 You can make a case for four if you include the “tithe of the tithe.”
 The First Tithe is the Levitical tithe, which the 11 tribes of ancient Israel paid to the tribe of Levi (Numbers 18:21).
 In turn, the Levites gave a tenth of that tithe to the Levitical priests (Numbers 18:28-29).
 This tithe is called the “tithe of the tithe.”

 The Second Tithe, or Festival Tithe, occurred on the first, second, fourth, and fifth years of a seven-year cycle (Deuteronomy 12:5-7).
 The Hebrews traveled to the Temple in Jerusalem during those years.
 They feasted on their tithes in celebration and honor of the Lord.
 In the third and sixth years of the seven-year cycle, the ancient nation of Israel gave tithes to the poor (Deuteronomy 14:28-29).
-This is the Third Tithe, which is known as the Poor Tithe.
+This Third Tithe is known as the Poor Tithe.

 Outsmart the False Teachers